PrakharSrivastav/workers/README.md

 example to create a worker pool using channels and goroutines to provide maximum throughput.

+the code consists of 2 examples a_sequential where the work happens in sequence and b_concurrent where the work gets distributed among several workers.
+The users can run the examples themselves and see the difference.

+avg time 10 sequential runs := 17.25387443 Seconds
+avg time 10 concurrent runs := 1.494497171 Seconds

+Benchmarks for concurrent runs

 ### benchmark with 1 worker
 ```shell script